Howard Moscoe: Transportation

-Moscoe has long been a prominent advocate for public transit in Toronto.
+Moscoe was long a prominent advocate for public transit in Toronto.
 As early as 1979, he brought forward a motion to the Federation of Canadian Municipalities calling for senior levels of government to provide operating and capital costs for public transit in cities.
 He recommended that Toronto take steps to improve its transit network in 1989, following the release of a report indicating that rush-hour traffic would double between 1981 and 2001.
 He was quoted as saying, "We can no longer afford the absolute luxury of people travelling alone and taking up valuable space on the road.
 The only solution is to improve public transit and increase disincentives to travel downtown by car."
 In 1991, he argued that Metro should charge developers for transit projects.

-Moscoe recommended several reforms to transit policy following his appointment to the TTC in 1991.
+He recommended several reforms to transit policy following his appointment to the TTC in 1991.
 He supported lower rates for Toronto's poorer residents, arguing that transit passes could be mailed out with welfare cheques.
 This idea was opposed by then-TTC chair Mike Colle.
 Moscoe also advocated lower advertising rates for small businesses, noting that a national recession was resulting in many spaces being left unused.
 He opposed the TTC's elimination of environmentally friendly trolley bus services in January 1992, and led a successful initiative for their restoration later in the same year.
 Moscoe also opposed a 16% fare increase in 1992, arguing that the TTC could cut expenses through administration instead.

-He criticized the service cutbacks introduced by the provincial government of Mike Harris in the mid-1990s, and spoke against a 43% fare increase for students and seniors in 1996.
+Moscoe criticized the service cutbacks introduced by the provincial government of Mike Harris in the mid-1990s, and spoke against a 43% fare increase for students and seniors in 1996.
 Moscoe later argued that the Harris government's funding cuts were the start of a long period of decline for the TTC, from which it had not entirely recovered by the mid-2000s.

-Moscoe joined with other NDP councillors to support increased funding for WheelTrans, a transportation service for Toronto's disabled persons, 1995.
-After the Harris government introduced its funding cuts, however, he reluctantly brought forward a motion to scale back WheelTrans services.
+He joined with other NDP councillors to support increased funding for Wheel-Trans, a transportation service for Toronto's disabled persons, 1995.
+After the Harris government introduced its funding cuts, however, he reluctantly brought forward a motion to scale back Wheel-Trans services.
 He described the motion as "the most difficult decision I've had to make", but argued it was necessary to prevent a total collapse in the city's transit system.
-He recommended that WheelTrans users voluntarily limit their non-essential use of the service, so as to ensure that it remained accessible for work and school transportation.
+He recommended that Wheel-Trans users voluntarily limit their non-essential use of the service, so as to ensure that it remained accessible for work and school transportation.
 He opposed further cuts in 1996, and subsequently supported initiatives to make regular buses wheelchair-friendly.